Fresh fighting has erupted in Ethiopia’s Afar as the army prepares to launch an offensive.

 Abiy’s office said last month that the TPLF had “suffered severe losses” and been “routed” from Afar, while the TPLF claimed that it had simply evacuated forces from the region to focus on other fronts, particularly Amhara.

-Since then, Afar, which is home to the only functioning land route through which humanitarian aid can enter Tigray, has been relatively quiet.
+Since then, Afar, which is currently home to the sole operational land route through which humanitarian aid can enter Tigray, has been relatively calm.

-The TPLF’s current military goal, according to Getachew, is to “push back the offensive and go as.”
+The TPLF’s current military goal, according to Getachew, is to “push back the offensive and go as far as possible.”
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.